Air Fryer Walleye is a healthy alternative to butter-fried preparations with a clever low-carb crust that offers a satisfying crunch with every bite.

 Pork rinds are salty, delicious, and low-carb.
 Since pork rinds are plenty salty on their own, you probably won’t need to add salt.
 You can also use flavored pork rinds or add a few seasonings to punch up the flavor.
 I kept it simple and added garlic powder and cayenne pepper.

-My Air Fryer Set-Up
+My Air Fryer Set-Up (well, one of them!)

-My air fryer set up may differ from yours, so let me tell you what I’m rocking.
+My air fryer setup may differ from yours, so let me tell you what I’m rocking.
 I picked up one of these 8-quart Instant Pots on a Black Friday sale a couple of years ago:

 I am Team Instant Pot and use it several times a month.
 Air fryers piqued my interest at the time of my Instant Pot purchase but I didn’t want to add another appliance to my kitchen collection.